nobkd/advent-of-vscode/README.md

 You should see a star in the Activity Bar on the side, and you're done.

+> WARNING: Please bear in mind, that because of this method you will not get updates if you don't download and install them by yourselve.

 ## TODO

 - [ ] Create documentation & fix README